blabla1337/skf-flask/skf/markdown/code_examples/asp/23-code_example--HTML_output--.md

 	ViewBag.htmlatr = HttpUtility.HtmlAttributeEncode("onload='alert(1337);'");

 	/*
-	Whenever parameters are rendered via javascript your application will detect normal injections in the first instant.
-But your application still remains vulnerable to javascript encoding which will not be detected by the ASP.NET encoder.
+	Whenever parameters are rendered via JavaScript your application will detect normal injections in the first instant.
+But your application still remains vulnerable to JavaScript encoding which will not be detected by the ASP.NET encoder.
 You MUST use the JavaScriptStringEncode function, any other escaping function still leaves your code vulnerable */